process and tips for applying

 • Official Transcripts: Many fellowship applications require official transcripts or other documentation.
 Put in requests to the Registrar's Office for those materials early, so you’re able to meet the deadline.

 • Responsible Conduct of Research: Some fellowships require background information about Penn, the MD-PhD program, or specific aspects of training (eg responsible conduct of research).
 If you have questions, be sure to ask someone (Marianne; Skip or Maggie; grad group leadership, etc).
-For NIH fellowship applications, contact the Associate Director of the Combined Degree Office for the template one-page RCR description for the MD/PhD program.
+For NIH fellowship applications, contact the Chinwe Nwadiogbu, Associate Director of the Combined Degree Office for the template one-page RCR description for the MD/PhD program.

-Applying for NIH individual fellowship (F30/F31)
+Applying for NIH individual fellowship (F30/31)

 • Contact Marianne Altland Williams, Grants Manager, in the Finance Office, as far in advance as possible (at least 6 weeks before the deadline).
 She will provide essential information and guidance about the budget aspect of the application, and the process for getting required approvals from the Office of Research Services.
 Proposal documents need to be uploaded into the PennERA system and to be reviewed by SOM and the Office of Research Services.
 There is an internal deadline (typically one week before the NIH deadline) of the final version, which Marianne will provide.
 Marianne will assist you in this process.
 Initial information you need to provide: title of proposal, mentor, and whether you will be using vertebrate animal and/or human subjects.